1005 N. Marion St.

 Attorney for Crimes of Burglary in Pinellas County, FL

-If you were charged with any form of burglary in Pinellas County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
-We represent clients charged with a variety of theft and property crimes including petit theft, grand theft, burglary, and dealing in stolen property.
+If you were charged with burglary in Pinellas County, FL, contact an experienced criminal defense attorney at Sammis Law Firm.
+We represent clients charged with various theft and property crimes, including petit theft, grand theft, burglary, and dealing in stolen property.

 Don’t face the judge alone.
 Contact our experienced criminal defense lawyers with offices in Pinellas County, FL.